fynv/ThrustRTC/docs/QuickStartGuide_java.md

 The project ThrustRTC is trying to provide a basic GPU algorithm library that can be used everywhere.

-Most C/C++ libraries are already able to be used "everywhere", as long as the targeting language has a C/C++ interfacing machinism.
-However, templated libraries are exceptions, they are C++ only.
-For GPU programming, it is well known that static-polymorphism is preferred over dynamic-polymorphism.
-Thrust is a CUDA algorithm library that implemented static-polymorphism based on C++ templates.
-As a downside, it restricted itself to C++.
-This project tries to overcome this downside of Thrust using NVRTC, through which "static-polymorphism" of GPU programmes can happen at the runtime of the host program.
+In GPU programming, templates are used to build very poweful libraries, like Thrust.
+However, these libraries can only be used in the language they are programmed in.

+This project rewrites Thrust using a new paradigm: [NVRTC + dynamic-instantiation](https://fynv.github.io/ProgrammingGPUAcrossTheLaunguageBoundaries.html), and tries to overcome this downside of Thrust.

 ThrustRTC provides almost the same algorithms as Thrust, such as scan, sort and reduce, while making these algorithms available to non-C++ launguages.